IanWold/ianwold.github.io/Site/connect.md

 If so, then I want to hear from you!
 Please email me at [ian@wold.guru](mailto:ian@wold.guru?subject=Hello) to get in touch.
 I have notifications set up for these emails; you're guaranteed to reach me.

+**Webmention**

+My site accepts [webmentions](https://indieweb.org/Webmention) at `https://webmention.io/ian.wold.guru/webmention`.
+If you link one of my posts, be sure to webmention me!
+They'll show up at the bottom of my post.

 **Stay Updated**

 To keep up-to-date with me, I'd encourage you to [subscribe to my book club](https://buttondown.email/ianwold) where I share what I'm reading and what I've written.
 Otherwise, my [RSS feed](https://ian.wold.guru/feed.xml) has just my posts here.